AndrewTrieu/LUT-yliopisto/README.md

 ## Disclaimer

-- The materials are for reference purposes only and should not be used to cheat on assignments or exams.
+- The materials provided in this repository are for reference purposes only and should not be used to cheat on assignments or exams.
 - The materials provided in this repository are for educational purposes only and not for commercial use.
-- The solutions provided are not guaranteed to be correct or complete, use them at your own risk.
+- The solutions provided in this repository are not guaranteed to be correct or complete, use them at your own risk.
-- The solutions provided are solely my own work.
+- The solutions provided in this repository are solely my own work.

 ## How did I figure out xxx?